 I’m calling it.
 The grazing board is THE hors d’oeuvre of the twenties.
 Here’s my hot top: raid Aldi for all the accoutrements.
 I often buy a couple of nice cheeses from the deli and mix them back with a cheddar and Jarlsberg from Aldi, hummus, crackers, berries, nuts, veg and fruit all from Aldi.
 Then pile on every delectable thing you can find.
 Don’t forget things like pretzels, figs and chocolate coated nuts to give it a really decadent vibe.
 You can make a Pinterest board (or borrow mine) of grazing boards you like to help you style it.

 We love to serve the grazing board outside before coming inside for mains.
 We also found our outdoor table and chairs at Schots Home Emporium.
 They have an incredible range of cement tables and outdoor furniture that’s really durable.
-We got the Santos table and paired it with these Galvanized Steel Metz Chairs which are also great as they are anti-rust and don’t weather at all in the rain and sun.
+We got the Santos table and paired it with these chairs which are also great as they are anti-rust and don’t weather at all in the rain and sun.